natasha-dudek/sea_otter_microbiota/README.md

-# Sea otter microbiota project
+# Characterizing the microbiota of the threatened southern sea otter (Enhydra lutris nereis) to enhance conservation practice

 This repository contains the R version 3.6.1 and python version 3.7.6 implementations of the analysis described in: